Table of Contents

 There are two types of fuses, thermal and magnetic.
 The former is a bi-metal strip that bends when heated, interrupting the current flow.
 The latter has an electromagnet embedded in it.
 When a large current flows through a circuit, the magnetic strip creates a magnetic force.
 The right fuse will protect your solar system and battery, ensuring that the MPPT’s performance is always stable.

-To ensure that your MPPT is working properly, you need to install a fuse between the MPPT and the battery.
+To ensure that your MPPT is working properly, you need to install a fuse between the MPPT cable and the battery.
 In addition to batteries, you should also install a fuse between the PV string and the charge controller.
 In this case, the fuse should be at least 20 amps in size.

-If you are using parallel PV strings, you can install a 30 amp fuse between the PV string and the charge controller, but if you want to connect a solar panel and a battery, you should use a 30 amp fuse.
+If you are using parallel PV strings, you can install a 30 amp fuse between the PV string and smaller wire for the charge controller, but if you want to connect a solar panel and a battery, you should use a 30 amp fuse.
 The MPPT must be able to regulate the current flowing into the battery bank.
 This is to protect the battery from overcharging.
 It will also reverse the flow of current during the night.

 It is essential to choose a fuse that matches the charge controller amperage rating.
 If your MPPT charge controller has a 50 amp rating, you should choose a 50 amp fuse.
 But, if your battery is 50 amps, you should choose a fuse that matches that rating.
 This way, your batteries will never be damaged.
 You should also consider the amperage rating of the charge controller.